-Dinner Suggestion: Vic’s Restaurant at the Rocks Hotel is a great place to end your day at.
-If you’re looking for something more centrally located, you can’t go wrong with the three restaurants below.
+Dinner Suggestion: Vic’s Restaurant at the Rocks Hotel is a great place to end your day at, considering you’re basically already there!
+The duck rice is just to die for!

 Some of these itineraries are very similar to days I’ve actually spent in Macau and wrote about in my three Trip Reports.
 Feel free to take a look through them to get an idea of the kind of excellent fun you’re in store for.

 Remember, only prepared travellers get the most out of their trips!